 What made you start your advocacy/educational work in the first place?
 And what makes you keeping on everyday?

 I was lonely!
 I didn’t have anyone like me to turn to when I was high, low, having issues with my shots or pump.
 I wanted young women similar to myself to confide in about big life decisions like dating or travel, and I felt like I had nowhere to turn.
 So, I figured I’d start the conversation and see if anyone wanted to join it.
-I keep showing up every day because I want to be the person that I needed 8 years ago for someone else who is just starting their journey with diabetes.
+I keep showing up every day because I want to be the person that I needed 8 years ago for someone else who is just starting their journey with Type 1 diabetes.

 One thing you wish someone had told you when you were newly diagnosed?
 Or that you would tell your younger self?

 I wish I could have convinced myself earlier to focus on creating a healthy relationship with food.
 A lot of diabetics struggle with our relationship with food because we’ve been told we “can’t” have things throughout the years, which builds a sense of depravity and longing.
 When instead, I believe the conversation should be around the fact that food and nutrition are fuel, energy and overall happiness.
 If we can learn how to not get sucked into diet or wellness culture in a toxic way, and learn to eat “real” food as often as possible, we’ll feel much, much better in body, and more importantly in mind and spirit.

 One thing about Type 1 diabetes you DON’T want to hear anymore?